wittawatj/cadgan/README.md

 * Note that possible value of `g_type` are `lsun_bedroom.yaml` `lsun_bridge.yaml` `celebAHQ.yaml` `lsun_tower.yaml` `mnist_dcgan` `colormnist_dcgan`.
 If the generator doesn't exist for any of these type, the code will download the pre-trained model used in the paper into the specified location.

 See run_lars_bedroom.sh, run_lars_bridge.sh, run_lars_tower.sh, run_mnist.sh and run_mnist_color.sh for other model options.

+We also provide 2 example images for each of the dataset in `data/` that can be used for testing.

 In case you want to experiment with the parameters, we use `ex/cmd_gkmm.py` to generate commands for multiple combinations of parameters.
 This requires `cmdprod` package available here: https://github.com/wittawatj/cmdprod